 There’s no one cause for TMD (we’ll get into that a bit later), so there are a number of different symptoms you may experience.
 One of the most common signs of TMD is a pain in the joint; you may feel tenderness around the joint, the jaw muscles or the face.
 People experiencing TMD may also be more prone to headaches and neck pain.

-You might also experience popping, clicking, crunching, and other odd noises when you move your mouth.
+You might also experience popping, clicking, crunching, and other odd noises around the jaw area when you move your mouth.
 People with a particularly bad TMD may also have trouble opening or closing their mouths fully.
 Should you experience any of these symptoms, it’s important to have a conversation with your dentist.

 Causes Of TMD

 You might hear that the causes of TMD are unknown - that’s not entirely true.
 The reality is that there are a number of different things that can cause and aggravate TMD.
 Bruxism, the medical term for teeth grinding and clenching, is often a contributing factor to TMDs.
 There are a lot of different causes for bruxism, from misaligned teeth (called malocclusion) to stress.
 Stress seems to be a factor in TMDs, but it’s unknown whether or not TMDs cause stress or stress causes TMDs - it may well be a vicious circle.
 To determine what factors may be causing your TMD, give us a call.

 Some TMDs are caused by external factors like sports injuries or car accidents.
 In the case of any kind of mouth or neck injury, give us a call right away; we’re available for emergency dental treatments and we’ll find the best way of preserving your oral health post-injury.

 Treatments For TMD